- Why Research

 President, Alliance for Clinical Trials in Oncology

-Analyses of clinical trial data is conducted to identify biomarkers of drug resistance in triple-negative breast cancer (TNBC).
+- Analyses of clinical trial data is conducted to identify biomarkers of response and toxicity in early stage and metastatic breast cancers.

 BCRF has provided critical support for the molecular analysis of tumor specimens from clinical trials.
 These efforts are fundamental to the development of biomarkers that can predict risk of recurrence, response to treatment, as well as the identification of new treatment for drug-resistant tumors.